 Despite many people believing and professing that karate is a sport, it truly is NOT.
 However, from a time in the early 19th century, at least for Shotokan, there developed a sport element taught and further explored with the advancement of the JKA.
 Not all karate-ka feel competition is relative to “true” karate despite much of karate teachings include some form of competition.

 The competition element of karate gained much ground in the JKA.
-From an early time, the kumite (sparing) was hard hitting and something not for the faint of heart.
-The 1960s and 1970s competition sparing manifested some rules to be further allowed in various venues and to allow for more than just the toughest karate-ka a way to compete.
-Into the 1980s and 1990s karate still held rough sparing, especially between rival countries, but took on more of what was considered non-contact.
+From an early time, the kumite (sparring) was hard hitting and something not for the faint of heart.
+The 1960s and 1970s competition sparring manifested some rules to be further allowed in various venues and to allow for more than just the toughest karate-ka a way to compete.
+Into the 1980s and 1990s karate still held rough sparring, especially between rival countries, but took on more of what was considered non-contact.
 Today, we see more of WKF/USA Olympic style karate without nearly any real contact and katas (forms) that have become void of the original power that was expected at one time.

 Worth noting, karate has almost never taken weight or size into making competition divisions.
 Karate retains the thought that in a real matter of self-defense one cannot arbitrate what size the attacker will be.
 Why do we compete?
 Because karate competition is training.

 The old style of kata and kumite is still taught, but remains largely unseen compared to what waits to be showcased in the 2020 Olympics.
 That said, there remains no lack of spirit, just less stitches and more teeth intact.
-If something good can be said for the new regulated style of karate competition is that only recently have the great number of the Okinawan and Japanese karate styles and groups seem to be finally working together.
+If something good can be said for the new regulated style of karate competition, it is that only recently have the great number of the Okinawan and Japanese karate styles and groups seem to be finally working together.
 Nearly all these karate groups involved respect, or should respect, each other as holders of true traditional karate-do.

 What Separates Us